JohnSnowLabs/johnsnowlabs/docs/en/alab/section_based_annotations.md

 - context limitation for **text processing via LLMs, and DL models** for **increased performance and speed at lower costs**,
 - **customizable taxonomies** for each section for focused (pre)annotations.

-Relevant sections can be automatically identified by the NLP Lab during the task import step but they can also be manually adjusted/created/removed when required, by the annotators themselves as part of their completions.
+Relevant sections can be automatically identified by the Generative AI Lab during the task import step but they can also be manually adjusted/created/removed when required, by the annotators themselves as part of their completions.
-Limiting the (pre)annotation context is essential in view of the larger integration with LLM we are preparing (stay tuned for NLP Lab 5.2).
-By focusing on one relevant section at a time, instead of an entire document that can be hundreds of pages long, NLP Lab ensures that the LLM ingests only the relevant context, suppressing distraction by eliminating noise or irrelevant data.
+Limiting the (pre)annotation context is essential in view of the larger integration with LLM we are preparing (stay tuned for Generative AI Lab 5.2).
+By focusing on one relevant section at a time, instead of an entire document that can be hundreds of pages long, Generative AI Lab ensures that the LLM ingests only the relevant context, suppressing distraction by eliminating noise or irrelevant data.
 This will improve the response time and the precision of predictions while being considerate of the processing costs.

 NER tasks are all about precision!
-Starting with NLP Lab 5 you will be able to associate relevant labels to specific sections of text.
+Starting with Generative AI Lab 5 you will be able to associate relevant labels to specific sections of text.
 This results in more precise entity recognition and reduced chances of false positives.
 This granularity of annotation is crucial for those working on projects where each detail matters.

 For classification tasks, the section-based annotation feature enables classification to be performed at the sentence, paragraph, or page level.
 This offers unparalleled flexibility to split the task according to the required level of granularity.
-Whether you are classifying sentences or whole paragraphs, NLP Lab now accommodates your needs in a much more tailored way.
+Whether you are classifying sentences or whole paragraphs, Generative AI Lab now accommodates your needs in a much more tailored way.

 We understand that annotators want to focus their efforts on the most pertinent areas of the documents they process.
 With section-based annotation, they can focus solely on the relevant sections, leading to better productivity and less time spent scrolling through irrelevant content.

 During model training, only the annotations from the relevant sections will be used.
 This feature drastically reduces the training time required, saving valuable computational resources and accelerating the project timelines.
 When it comes to pre-annotations, the models, prompts, and rules now evaluate solely the relevant sections.
 This thoughtful approach results in more precise pre-annotations and faster computation of results, thereby boosting your project efficiency.

-Overall, section-based annotation in NLP Lab streamlines the annotation process, enabling annotators to concentrate on the necessary sections while optimizing training time and enhancing the accuracy of pre-annotations.
+Overall, section-based annotation in Generative AI Lab streamlines the annotation process, enabling annotators to concentrate on the necessary sections while optimizing training time and enhancing the accuracy of pre-annotations.
 We're confident that this new release will significantly improve your NLP project execution.
 We can't wait to see what amazing things you'll do with it!

 ## NLP Tasks compatible with Section-Based Annotation

-NLP Lab offers Section-Based Annotation features for the following tasks:
+Generative AI Lab offers Section-Based Annotation features for the following tasks:

 1. **Named Entity Recognition (NER):**
 NER tasks involving text can now be partitioned into sections using bespoke rules, facilitating an efficient examination and annotation of only the pertinent sections.